Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

-Segment trees are a family of data structures that facilitate efficient range queries and updates over a sequence of elements.

-Segment tree is typically build over some sequence of objects $x_1,x_2,\ldots,x_n$ in a recursive manner.
-If sequence consists of single object, then segment tree consists of single \textit{node}.
-Otherwise we split sequence into $x_1,\ldots,x_m$ and $x_{m+1}, \ldots, x_n$ and build segment trees for these subsequences separately.
-We choose index $m$ such that sequence is split into equal or nearly-equal parts.
-After that, we create a new node, and declare nodes created by recursive construction as \textit{left} and \textit{right} child of new node, respectively.
+\emph{Segment trees} are a family of data structures that facilitate efficient range queries and updates over a sequence of elements.
+A segment tree is typically build over some sequence of objects $x_1,x_2,\ldots,x_n$ in a recursive manner.
+If the sequence consists of single object, then segment tree consists of a single \textit{node}.
+Otherwise, we split the sequence into $x_1,\ldots,x_m$ and $x_{m+1}, \ldots, x_n$ and build segment trees for these subsequences separately.
+We choose the index $m$ such that sequence is split into equal or nearly-equal parts.
+(In fact, it is often assumed that $n$ is a power of $2$ and that $m = n/2$) .After that, we create a new node, and declare nodes created by recursive the construction as \textit{left} and \textit{right child} of new node, respectively.

 From this definition it follows that every node has 0 or 2 children.
-If node has no children, then it is called \textit{leaf}.
-If node $x$ is child of node $y$ then we say that $y$ is \textit{parent} of node $x$.
-Additionally, we see that there is exactly one node with no parent, called \textit{root} of the tree.
+If a node has no children, then it is called a \textit{leaf}.
+If a node $x$ is a child of node $y$ then we say that $y$ is the \textit{parent} of node $x$.
+There is exactly one node with no parent, called \textit{root} of the tree.
 Moreover, we can observe that tree has $\Oh{\log{n}}$ levels where $n$ is length of initial sequence.

-To facilitate its operation, segment tree stores information in its nodes.
-In particular, if node is responsible for some sequence, then it stores some cumulative information about objects in that sequence.
+To facilitate its operations, a segment tree stores information in its nodes.
+In particular, if a node is responsible for some interval of the sequence $\{x_a, x_{a+1}, \ldots, x_b\}$, then it stores some cumulative information about objects in that interval.

 For our purposes, we also need \textit{persistency}, i.e. we want to have access to past versions (snapshots) of the tree.
 It can be achieved by copy-on-write mechanism: if we are to modify a node, we instead copy it, and modify this copy.
-As our implementation of operations on segment tree typically start with root and then goes down the tree, every modification will create new root of the tree, which can be later used to see state of the tree when the root was created.
+As our implementation of operations on segment tree typically starts with root and then goes down the tree, every modification will create a new root of the tree, which can be later used to see state of the tree when the root was created.

-As an example application we now describe a data structure maintaining a family $\mathcal{T}$ of subsets of $\{1,2,\ldots,n\}$ and supporting following operations:
+As an example application we now describe a data structure called \emph{Simple Subset Retrieval} (SSR) maintaining a family $\mathcal{T}$ of subsets of $\{1,2,\ldots,n\}$ and supporting following operations: